App-Tunes/ElevenTunes/README.md

  * Place or symlink taglib to Frameworks/TagLib/taglib
  * Place or symlink essentia to Frameworks/Essentia/essentia
  * Place or symlink libsamplerate to Frameworks/Essentia/libsamplerate
- * Install dependencies: brew install eigen libsamplerate
+ * Install dependencies: brew install eigen libsamplerate taglib
  * The rest is configured to build from the project!

  ## Backends